 According to Lending Tree’s data, cash-out refinance loans rose 62% in the first quarter of 2018, when looking at mortgage requests and offers to refinance from borrowers between March 1, 2017 and March 1, 2018.
 Then, the cities were ranked, with Cape Coral, Florida coming in second place overall with 72% of refinanced mortgages utilizing a cash-out method.

 Tampa, Florida came in 22nd place with 66% of refinance mortgages utilizing a cash-out method with an average loan amount of $189,385.

 One interesting statistic Lending Tree points out is “that there were no regional trends we could identify among the cities with the most cash-out refinance borrowers, though loan amounts clearly line up with cities that have the highest home values, as would be expected.
 Opportunities for cash-out can result from long housing tenure or rapid price appreciation, or a combination of the two.”

 What is Cash-Out Refinancing?

-Cash-out refinancing is accomplished by refinancing your home mortgage and .
+Cash-out refinancing is accomplished by refinancing your home mortgage and taking some of the equity out in the form of cash.
 The cash-out amount will differ for each home, but you can get a basic estimate by determining the different between 80% of your property value and the outstanding mortgage principle.